How to Inspect Refrigerator Water Connections

 Inspection should also occur immediately after installing a new refrigerator or replacing water supply tubing.
 Newly installed components may shift slightly during initial use, making early inspection especially important.

-Maintaining consistent inspection habits significantly reduces the risk of long-term moisture exposure.
-When inspections are skipped for several years, small leaks may develop without detection, allowing water to spread beneath flooring materials.
+If inspections are skipped for several years, small leaks may develop unnoticed and spread beneath nearby flooring materials.

 When Professional Help Is Necessary